Azad77/backup_hashnode/cl2xomi5z08gou5nv2izm3qkf.md

 ]
 ```

-To use Django’s generic views, open the polls/views.py file and change it like so:
+To use Django's generic views, open the "polls/views.py" file and change it like so:

 ```plaintext
 from django.http import HttpResponseRedirect